 4. Can You Get SSDI Benefits for Life?

 An approved SSDI claim doesn’t guarantee you Kentucky disability payments for life.
-Once your checks start, the SSA requires you to pass another disability update every 3-7 years.
-If you can’t do that, they’ll suspend your Kentucky disability payments.
+Once your checks start, the SSA requires you to pass a disability update every 3-7 years.
+If you can’t do that, they’ll suspend your payments.
 You only need to pass these SSDI disability updates regularly until you reach your FRA.
 After that, Kentucky disability automatically converts into regular Social Security retirement benefits.
 Your monthly amount stays the same, and you don’t have to fill out any more paperwork.

 SSI: Learn How to Apply, Qualify & Average Kentucky Disability Payment Amounts